shawnscoding/reactjs-crontab/README.md

 ## Breaking Changes in 3.0.0

-- Timezone value in config field is deprecated. remove it so it contains five values separated by hyphen like this `"*-*-*-*-*"`.
 - Named import as `<BasicCron />` is deprecated. use default import as `<Crontab />` to use crontab